 - When you’re ready, consider an immersion chiller.
 This is one of those purchases/builds that can grow with you.
 Start out with a standard immersion chiller now and you can add a whirlpool arm later to upgrade it.

 - Consider making a yeast starter if you’re using liquid yeast.
 Brewing software, like BeerSmith has calculators to help you determine what size yeast starter you should use.

 - If you’re using dry yeast, consider properly rehydrating.
 Check out Tip 1 on the tips page for my rehydration process.

 - Don’t be afraid to use buckets.
-They can produce great beer, they are low cost and they are safe.
+They can produce great beer.

 - Use metric for yeast starters.
 Water to DME ratio is always 10 to 1.
 1,000 mL (1 L) to 100 grams of DME.
 Example – Need to make a 1.5 L Starter?
 You need 150 grams of DME.

 - Related Categories: Yeast, Yeast Starters, Fermentation, Fermenters, Temp Control

 To begin with you should get a smaller gram scale to accurately weigh hops and smaller amounts of ingredients.
 Consider: American Weigh Scale AWS-100 Digital Pocket Scale, 100g X 0.01g Resolution [Hands On Review]

 If you transition to all grain brewing, I recommend a two scale approach.
 A smaller gram scale for smaller, more precise measurements and a larger scale (both physically larger and larger capacity) scale for weighing grain.
 Consider: UltraShip 55 lb.
 Digital Postal Shipping & Kitchen Scale [Hands On Review]